 *WARNING: SPOILERS AHEAD*

 If you watched 2017’s The Wall through to the end, you got an intense representation of what it’s like during a sniper duel.
 But, at the end of the movie, (spoiler alert) the good guy’s extraction helicopter gets shot down by the bad guy’s perfectly placed round.

-Don’t get us wrong, we can appreciate a good plot twist, but watching a terrorist win out just isn’t any fun.
+Don’t get us wrong, we can appreciate a good plot twist in military movies, but watching a terrorist win out just isn’t any fun.